 Must-have Emergency Kit Supplies for Solo Travel

 Anything can happen while you're abroad, and it can be scary when you're by yourself.
-Being prepared with a small emergency kit has always gone a long way towards helping me feel better.
+Being prepared with a small emergency kit has always gone a long way toward helping me feel better.
 Here are some things you should consider putting into yours:

 - First aid box with bandaids, bandages, and antibacterial ointment